 Even though an anxiety attack may feel like it is out of control, it actually isn’t.
 Using the above strategies can put you in control…and every time.
 While it may take courage and practice initially, all of us can control anxiety and anxiety attacks.
 Knowing how to control anxiety attacks, and becoming practiced at it, eliminates them.

 Moreover, even though you may feel you are in danger from an anxiety attack, you aren’t.
 An anxiety attack is a common response to believing you are in danger, but not the actual cause of being in danger.

 Panic Attack Disorder (Panic Disorder) is one of the easiest anxiety disorders to eliminate when you know how.
 No one needs to suffer needlessly.
 You can eliminate anxiety attacks naturally by knowing how and through practice.

-Chapter 6 in the Recovery Support area has a complete section on how to overcome Panic Disorder as well as how to extinguish a fear of anxiety attacks.
+Chapter 6 in the Recovery Support area contains many sections on how to overcome Panic Disorder, as well as how to extinguish many of the fears often associated with anxiety attacks.